top of page

 "Jewish Wedding in Morocco" by Eugène Delacroix

-The use of tercih (preference) in this excerpt is overall problematic.
+In English, it has become a common practice to describe the act of indicating a preference as selecting it rather than choosing it—to keep one's individual choices conceptually separate from one's settings preferences.
+As users, we thus decide, based on our preferences or desired outcome, which options to choose, which we then select.
 Semantically, it expresses a subjective notion of one's preference.
 Therefore, asking a question about which preference is objectively correct makes no sense.
 Instead, it should be about one’s choice, selection, or decision:

 Kimi, hangisini, niçin seçmeliyiz?
 Seçmedeki ölçümüz ne olacak?
 Hangi tercihimiz doğru olur? (...)
 Parti tercihi yön, yol, düzen, medeniyet, zihniyet, reçete tercihidir.

+(lit.
 Whom should we elect, which one, and why?
-What criteria should we follow?
-Which preference is right? […] Preferring a party is akin to deciding on the direction, path, plan, civilization, mindset, and recipe.
+What criteria should we apply when electing?
+Which preference will be right? […] A party preference is akin to deciding on the direction, path, plan, civilization, mindset, and recommendations.)

 Bahaddin Elçi, “Ne sağ ne sol, ne cumhur ne millet, tek seçenek” from Milli Gazete